Jsiewierski11/AIMLEditor/README.md

 # AIMLEditor
 A graphical AIML editor written in python 3 and pyqt5.
+This editor is used to create files that work with a custom AIML parser, Program-R, found here: https://github.com/roholazandie/program-r

+AIML is a markup language used to create chatbots created by [Richard Wallace](https://en.wikipedia.org/wiki/Richard_Wallace_(scientist)).
+You can find his paper on AIML [here](https://freeshell.de/~chali/programowanie/Anatomy_of_ALICE.pdf) for a better understanding of the language.

 # GUI
 The editor has 2 different displays.
-- A text edit display akin to notepad++
+- A text edit display akin to notepad++.
-- A graphical view to display conversation flow (Coming soon)
+- A graphical view to display conversation flow (coming soon).
-    - The Node Editor for the graph view is borrowed from [here](https://gitlab.com/pavel.krupala/pyqt-node-editor-tutorials)
+    - The Node Editor for the graph view is borrowed from [here](https://gitlab.com/pavel.krupala/pyqt-node-editor-tutorials).

 # Notes about the Project